 Hot Tub Maintenance — Make it a family affair

-The spa is a family luxury, and treating it as such means involving the entire family in its upkeep.
+A hot tub by Master Spas is a family luxury.
+When you treat it as such, you should involve the entire family in its upkeep.
 Encouraging every member of the family to participate will likely only make everyone appreciate it even more.
-Especially because upkeep is not necessarily a challenging or time-consuming task and always leads to a reward: a fun, relaxing place to unwind after your work is done.
+Plus, the maintenance is not time-consuming task nor difficult.
+And this chore always leads to a reward: a fun, relaxing place to unwind after your work is done.

-Consider giving each child a designated responsibility—using the water vac to clean the debris out of the bottom of the tub or checking water levels and filling with a garden hose when needed (don’t forget the pre-filter attachment).
+Consider giving each child a designated responsibility.
+A younger child can use the water vac to clean the debris out of the bottom of the tub.
+Meanwhile, an older child can check water levels and fill the tub with a garden hose when needed.
+(Don’t forget the pre-filter attachment!)
 With parental supervision, kids can also help test the chemical levels and determine what, if any, action is required.
-If nothing else, the kids will be well versed in pH and chlorination long before they enroll in their first chemistry class at school.
-As for parents, you can feel good about giving your kids a mini-science lesson, all while receiving a helping hand in the process.
+If nothing else, the kids will be understand pH and chlorination long before they take chemistry class in school.

 Arguably the most essential part of hot tub maintenance is checking and maintaining spa chemical levels.
-This should be done several times a week and can be a fun and educational way to get the kids involved.
-Whether they are helping parents to examine alkalinity and pH with a testing strip, sanitizing the water with bromine and chlorine, or disinfecting it with a shock treatment, kids are reminded of the careful attention that goes into maintaining water clarity before all the fun happens.
-Remind them that without the proper chemical levels, hot tub water can become cloudy, irritate their skin or even become a breeding ground for unsafe bacteria.
+Performed several times a week, these check can be fun — and educational.
+Children can help parents use a testing strip to examine alkalinity and pH; sanitize the water with bromine and chlorine; or disinfect water with a shock treatment.
+Children will be reminded of the careful attention that goes into maintaining water clarity before all the fun happens.
+Remind them that keeping the chemicals balanced prevents cloudy water, skin irritation, and bacteria from growing.

-Being involved in hot tub maintenance will help kids appreciate and take pride in the family investment.
-It will no longer just be an imaginary ocean, a place where Barbie gets lost at sea or an area to practice snorkeling, but a place where the family can learn, work and play together.
+Children will learn to appreciate and take pride in the family investment by participating in hot tub maintenance.
+It will no longer just be an imaginary ocean, an area to practice snorkeling.
+The hot tub will become a place where the family can learn, work, and play together.